Matthias2193/APA/README.md

 ## Evaluation Metrics

-The implementation of the evaluation metricies can be found in "Evaluation Metrics.R"
+The implementation of the evaluation metrics can be found in "Evaluation Methods.R"